 The children had a wonderful day with Ruth learning about many different aspects of Judaism.
 From living the faith in everyday life to its traditions, symbols, artefacts and even learning Hebrew!
 Ruth was extremely engaging and the children had a fabulous day.
 Take a look at some of the photographs below to see the amazing activities the children were involved in.

-Read MoreYear 4: A Busy Week!
+Read MoreYear 4: Finsbury Park Mosque

 Read More